-Repeatedly pull up or push down the adjusting lever to adjust the seat height until the desired position is achieved.
+Pull up or push down the adjusting lever to adjust the seat height until the desired position is achieved.

-FOLDING REAR SEAT (if so equipped for Hatchback models)
+FOLDING REAR SEAT (if so equipped)

-- Remove the tonneau cover from the rear seatback. - Pull the knob (A) to fold each seatback down.
+- Remove the cargo cover (hatchback model only) from the rear seatback. - 2 Pull the knob (A) to fold each seatback down.